Adele Goldberg (computer scientist)

 Adele J. Goldberg (born July 22, 1945) is an American computer scientist.
-She was one of the co-developers of the programming language Smalltalk-80, which is a computer software that simplifies the programming language, and has been an influence on other programming languages such as Python, Objective-C, and Java.
-She also developed many concepts related to object-oriented programming while a researcher at the Xerox Palo Alto Research Center (PARC), in the 1970s.
+She was a co-developer of the programming language Smalltalk-80, an early object-oriented programming language that influenced the design of languages such as Python, Objective-C, and Java, and developed many concepts related to object-oriented programming, while a researcher at the Xerox Palo Alto Research Center (PARC) from the mid 1970s to the late 1980s.
+She worked alongside her coworkers Dan Ingalls and Alan Kay.

 Early life and education

 Goldberg was born in Cleveland, Ohio, on July 22, 1945.
 Her family relocated to Chicago, Illinois, when she was 11, where she spent the rest of her childhood.
 She enjoyed problem solving and mathematics from a young age.
-In High School, she was in Student Council, but then realized this wasn't her area of interest.
+In high school, she was in Student Council, but then realized this wasn't her area of interest.
 She was encouraged by her teachers to pursue mathematics.
 In 1963, Goldberg decided to attend the University of Michigan.
 She considered Ann Arbor a big change from her Chicago lifestyle, mentioning her hardships in adapting to life separated for the first time from her twin sister.
-Mathematics as a degree shielded her for the social instability of the country– as President John F. Kennedy had been murdered that same year.
+Mathematics as a degree shielded her from the social instability of the country– President John F. Kennedy had been assassinated that year.
 Math and science were an opportunity for her to dedicate time into her studies and avoid social situations.
 She spent three years at the university, took a semester off to travel in Europe, and later returned to complete her degree.
 In 1967, she completed her studies and earned a bachelor's degree in mathematics at the University of Michigan.

-Interested in the subject of computing, Goldberg worked as an intern with IBM during the summer of her junior year of college, where she learned how to program unit record machines.
-After graduating, she attended the University of Chicago, where she received her master's degree (in 1969) and a PhD (in 1973) in information science.
-She completed her dissertation, "Computer-Assisted Instruction: The Application of Theorem-proving to Adaptive Response Analysis," while working as a research associate at Stanford University.
+Interested in computing, Goldberg worked as an intern at IBM during the summer of her junior year of college, where she learned how to program unit record machines.
+After graduating, she attended the University of Chicago, where she received her master's (1969) and PhD (1973) degrees in information science.
+She completed her dissertation, "Computer-Assisted Instruction: The Application of Theorem-proving to Adaptive Response Analysis", while working as a research associate at Stanford University.
 She also served as a visiting researcher at Stanford.
 After completing her PhD, Goldberg briefly worked as a professor in Rio de Janeiro, Brazil, before joining Xerox PARC in 1973 as a research scientist.
 In California, during a meeting of the Association for Computing Machinery Special Interest Group on Computer Users in Education (ACM SIGCSE), Adele met John Stoch, a XEROX employee, where they talked about a potential computer designed for children's education, called Dynabook.